-‘Seismic shift’: New law will reduce number of juveniles sent to adult court in Washington
+‘Seismic shift’: New law will reduce number of juveniles sent to adult court in Washington state

 Extending juvenile jurisdiction to age 25 for A++ offenses gives young people additional time to engage in programming that officials hope will allow them to change the trajectory of their lives, said Marybeth Queral, JRA’s assistant secretary.

-It’ll take a few years before the first youth remains in custody past age 21, which gives the Juvenile Rehabilitation Administrationtime to prepare housing units, develop age-appropriate programs and expand parole, Queral said.
+It’ll take a few years before the first youth remains in custody past age 21, which gives the Juvenile Rehabilitation Administration time to prepare housing units, develop age-appropriate programs and expand parole, Queral said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.